epicchainlabs/epicchain-tools/README.md

 This project has three major goals:

-1. Provide a command line tool for each Neo Smart Economy system function primitive.
+1. Provide a command line tool for each epicchain Smart Economy system function primitive.
 In example, each function useful for an account, a wallet, a transaction, etc should be contained in its own module with the ability to call it directly from the command line, by itself, and retrieve a result.
 Each CLI invocation should enable stdio behavior so commands may be chained together to form command line scripts.

-2. Provide simple and clear examples of each Neo Smart Economy system function primitive to offer reusable, standard reference implementations for each language or API.
+2. Provide simple and clear examples of each epicchain Smart Economy system function primitive to offer reusable, standard reference implementations for each language or API.
 This will accelerate community understanding and implementation adoption.

 3. Get up and running quickly and easily.